mesosphere/dcos-docs-site/pages/dkp/kommander/2.1/release-notes/2.1.0/index.md

 Once complete, continue to [attach your cluster][attach-cluster] to Kommander.

 You should expect to see that cert-manager will fail to deploy due to your existing `cert-manager` installation.
 This is expected and can be ignored.

-### New features and capabilities

-#### DKP Major Version Upgrade

-Konvoy and Kommander 2.1 represent a major version upgrade that moves forward DKP architecture to give you access to D2iQ's next generation centralized Kubernetes and smart cloud native applications.
-It incorporates ClusterAPI as a major re-architecture in its management of production Kubernetes clusters.
-[ClusterAPI](https://cluster-api.sigs.k8s.io/introduction.html), or CAPI, enables declarative creation, configuration, and management of clusters.
-Declarative mode is a Kubernetes best practice that simplifies lifecycle tasks, making them more consistent and more repeatable.
-2.1 enhances your existing clusters to use a new architecture.

-For more information on planning your upgrade, see the [DKP Major Version upgrade](https://docs.d2iq.com/dkp/konvoy/2.1/major-version-upgrade/) guide.

-#### Provision Kubernetes Infrastructure from Kommander

-Kommander 2.1 now allows for provisioning and managing of Kubernetes clusters making it easier than ever to get your infrastructure up and running quickly.

-For more information on provisioning from Kommander, see [Managing Clusters](../../clusters/).

-#### Kommander Continuous Deployment

-Kommander 2.1 now supports continuous delivery/deployment using Flux, which is designed for Kubernetes and supports multi-cluster and multi-tenant use cases.
-Configure Kommander Projects with GitOps-based Continuous Deployments using FluxCD, which enables canary and A/B deployments, as well as roll-back.
-Kommander now uses a completely declarative approach, where what you define for production is what you get, without the need to monitor and manually intervene when something goes wrong.

-For more information on setting up continuous deployment using Flux, see [Continuous Deploymnet](../../projects/project-deployments/continuous-delivery).

-#### DKP Licensing through Amazon Marketplace

-You can now purchase a license for Konvoy or Kommander through the AWS Marketplace, then add it to Kommander.
-In the Kommander UI, you can see information such as the license status (valid or expired), the license capacity (number of cores or clusters), and expiration date.

-### Component updates

-The following services and service components have been upgraded to the listed version:

-- centralized-grafana: 17.2.1
-- centralized-kubecost: 0.20.0
-- cert-manager: 0.2.7
-- dex: 2.20.5
-- external-dns: 2.20.5
-- fluent-bit: 0.16.2
-- gatekeeper: 0.6.8
-- grafana-logging: 6.13.9
-- grafana-loki: 0.33.1
-- istio: 1.9.1
-- jaeger: 2.21.0
-- karma: 2.0.0
-- kiali: 1.29.1
-- kube-oidc-proxy: 0.2.5
-- kube-prometheus-stack: 17.2.1
-- kubecost: 0.20.0
-- kubefed: 0.8.1
-- kubernetes-dashboard: 5.0.2
-- kubetunnel: 0.0.7
-- logging-operator: 3.13.0
-- metallb: 0.12.2
-- minio-operator: 4.1.7
-- nvidia: 0.4.3
-- project-grafana-logging: 6.13.9
-- project-grafana-loki: 0.33.1
-- project-logging: 1.0.0
-- prometheus-adapter: 2.11.1
-- reloader: 0.0.99
-- thanos: 0.4.5
-- traefik: 10.3.0
-- traefik-forward-auth: 0.3.2
-- velero: 3.1.3

 ### Additional resources